borisberanger/academic-kickstart/content/talk/CMStatistics2020/index.md

   focal_point = "Right"
 +++

-Invited talk in the session *Multivariate Extremes*, organised by Prof. M. Flak.
-Other presenters: C. Klueppelberg, A. Janssen, J. Segers.
+Invited talk in the session *Estimation methods for extreme events*, organised by Dr Simone Padoan.
+Other presenters: I. Antoniano Villalobos, G. Stupfler and S. Rizzelli.